Bhutan Visitor Guide

 Hiking Poles; Snacks & Boots/Shoes:

 If you wish to use a quality hiking pole, please take one from your home country.
 The only hiking poles available in Bhutan are made from branches collected in the forest and are not readily available at all hotels.
 It is also a good idea to consider taking a snack with you when hiking.
-Such snacks will be at your own expense and your guide can assist with purchasing these locally.
+Such snacks will be at your own expense and your guide can assist with purchasing these.
+Please clean your hiking shoes before departing Bhutan!

 Opening Times for Major Institutions in Thimphu